webprogramming260/startup-example/README.md

 - [x] **Application text content** - Consistent fonts
 - [ ] **Application images** - Still don't have images and so no styling here. 😔

-## React deliverable Phase 1: Routing deliverable
+## React Phase 1: Routing deliverable

 For this deliverable I used JavaScript and React so that the application completely works for a single user.
 I also added placeholders for future technology.